 Feeling anxious and depressed at times is normal.
-The loss of a loved one, getting terminated from a job, breakups and divorces, or other trying circumstances can invoke feelings of sadness, fear, loneliness, or anxiety.
-While these feelings can be normal reactions to life stressors, when they occur on a daily basis for a long period of time they can interfere with normal, everyday functioning.
+The loss of a loved one, getting terminated from a job, breakups, divorces, or other trying circumstances can invoke feelings of sadness, fear, loneliness, or anxiety.
+While these feelings can be normal reactions to life stressors when they occur on a daily basis for a long period of time they can interfere with normal, everyday functioning.

 Exposure and Response Prevention Therapy